azsk/DevOpsKit-docs/04-Continous-Assurance/Readme.md

 **2:** Go to jobs in your workspace, there should be a job by the name "AzSK_CA_Scan_Job".

+### How it works (under the covers)

+The Job installation script that sets up Job creates the following resources in your workspace:

+- Secret scope (Name : AzSK_CA_Secret_Scope) :-
+To keep personal access token(PAT) that will be used further by Notebook to scan controls.
+- Folder (Name : AzSK) :- To store the scan Notebook.
+- Notebook (Name : AzSK_CA_Scan_Notebook) :- This is the notebook that will contain logic to run AzSK control scan over workspace.
+- Job (Name : AzSK_CA_Scan_Job) :- This is the job that will be used to run Notebook on a scheduled basis.

 ### FAQ

 #### What permission do I need to setup CA?